SAP-samples/cloud-businessrules-samples/README.md

 ## Repository Overview
 The available samples are of 2 types depending upon the folder containing them.
 There would be different setup process for each type:
 1. **apps** - It contains SAPUI5 applications that need to imported from WebIDE and deployed. **shoppingcart** application shows how to consume rule service in custom HTML5 application and **rulesmanager** application shows how to embed SAPUI5 Rules Builder control in your custom application.
-2. **rulesprojects** - It contains business rules projects that need to imported from business rules editor
+2. **rulesprojects** - It contains sample business rules projects that shows rules capabilities through different use cases

 ## Getting Started
 1. Download the content from the git: https://github.com/SAP/cloud-businessrules-samples